Prefiguration group of the International Observatory on Information and Democracy (IOID)

 Means of the Observatory

-The working group will assess the human, technical and financial needs for IOID’s activities.
+The working group will assess the human, technical and financial needs for OID’s activities.
 It will make recommendations on the skills to be integrated into the Observatory, the technical means necessary for the evaluation of the information and communication space and the analysis of data (computer infrastructure, hardware, software, secure collaborative work environment, etc.).

 Angel Gurria